Real World Travel & Conservation Ltd (RWTC) takes your privacy seriously and will not disclose

 Sara White Marketing Director

-Sara joined the team in 2013 and has lived and worked overseas during a varied career encompassing journalism, photography and over 15 years specifically in long-haul travel.
+Sara has lived and worked overseas during a varied career encompassing journalism, photography and over 15 years specifically in long-haul travel.
 She's travelled extensively worldwide but her most memorable moments in Africa include catching a grain pinasse down the Niger River to Timbuktu in Mali and going in search of wild dogs in Zambia’s South Luangwa.
 Other travels in Africa include Morocco, Tunisia, Ethiopia, Mauritius and Cape Verde, where she got stranded on the island of Fogo (it's a long story...)
-Like many of the team she has found herself returning time and again to a number of places, including Kenya, Tanzania, South Africa and the beautiful islands of the Seychelles.
-Passionate about wildlife conservation, in May '16 Sara returned to Kenya to visit specific projects, spending time with the Save the Elephants team in Samburu and going on exercise with the anti poaching dog squads of Lewa and Borana, supported by Save the Rhino International.
+She has found herself returning time and again to a number of places, including Kenya, Tanzania, South Africa and the Seychelles.
+Passionate about wildlife conservation, in 2016 Sara spent time with the Save the Elephants team in Samburu and went on exercise with the Lewa anti poaching dog squad.
+Her 2017 visit to Kenya included visiting our partners in Mara North Conservancy and the Sheldrick Trust in Nairobi.
+She is looking forward to returning in 2018 to see how Explorers against Extinction fund-raising has helped.

 Helen Botha Safari Consultant - Real Africa